CEDU: Expansion (1982–1990)

 In 1982, a small group of staff and residents known as the "original seven" left the Running Springs, California campus for Bonners Ferry, Idaho, to open Rocky Mountain Academy (RMA).
 RMA's curriculum and philosophy were identical to the original school, CEDU Running Springs.
 In 1989, CEDU expanded tuition sources to allow payment from school districts and insurance companies, and started an endowment fund to allow scholarships.
 On rare occasions, staff and students were transferred between schools.
 The staff generally transferred campuses for promotions, while students were transferred because the staff felt a "fresh start" was the best (and usually last) option for the student.
 Rocky Mountain Academy was one of the largest employers in Boundary County, Idaho during the period, diversifying its timber and agriculture economy.

-In 1992, CEDU expanded with the opening of three programs: CEDU Middle School, a program for 9.5-13.5 year-olds on the CEDU Running Springs, CA, campus; Ascent, a 41-day wilderness camp in Ruby Ridge, Idaho, where many children were sent prior to enrollment before a second CEDU program, and CEDU Education, which provided teen transport services to all CEDU programs and safe housing, as well as in home enrollment.
+In the 1990s, CEDU expanded with the opening of three programs: CEDU Middle School, a program for 12-14 year-olds on the CEDU Running Springs, CA, campus; when CEDU middle school first opened in 1994, the age group was 9 1/2 to 13 1/2.
+Ascent, a 41-day wilderness camp in Ruby Ridge, Idaho, where many children were sent prior to enrollment before a second CEDU program, and where participant's age varied, ranging from 13 to 20 years old; Northwest Academy, a therapeutic boarding school founded in 1994 for 13-17 year olds located in the state of Idaho near the Selkirk mountains; and Boulder Creek Academy, a therapeutic boarding school, which was established in 1993.
+CEDU also ran another program called Hilltop that was established in 1984.
+Its ages ranged from 17 1/2 to 27 1/2.

-CEDU Education - Brown Schools (1998–2005)
+CEDU Education — Brown Schools (1998–2005)

 CEDU Education was sold to Brown Schools in 1998.